 Financial Tools / Affordability

-To access the Affordability Index Calculator immediately, click here.
+To access the Affordability Calculator immediately, click here.

 Governments try to define affordability for us.
-They don't care if you add to your debt; they want you to spend!
+They don't care if you add to your debt; they want you to spend.
 They want households to use the same reckless Ponzi-style funding they use to waste taxpayers’ monies.
-Reject their approach.
-Each household member should decide if he or she can afford to spend.
-You decide affordability.
+Reject their approach; each household member should decide if he or she can afford to spend.
+You decide affordability, not governments or merchants.

 To get a grip on this challenge, separate two decisions.
 First, can you afford your present home?
 Second, if no, how can you get affordable housing?